 Impossible Dream Wall

-The first clean wall you reach whilst traversing the coastline has several ‘potential’ lines on it, none of which have been climbed yet as they’re very highball (or crazy hard) and approaching solo / trad climbing territory rather than bouldering.
+The first clean wall you reach whilst traversing the coastline has several lines on it, all of which are very highball (or crazy hard) and approaching solo / trad climbing territory rather than bouldering.

 1) The Awakening V2